janlauber/one-click-docs/platform/projects/overview.md

 ### Overview

+In the project overview, you can see the counts of: rollouts, instances, interfaces, volumes, envs and secrets.
+You can also see the current container image.
+There is also a cpu and memory usage graph for the project.

 <figure><img src="../../.gitbook/assets/image (1).png" alt=""><figcaption><p>project overview</p></figcaption></figure>

 ### Project settings

 In the project settings, you can change the project **name**, **description**, and **labels**.
 You can also **delete** the project from the project settings.
 There is also an option to use _advanced editing_ mode for the project.
 Head over to the [crd.md](../../operator-manual/crd.md "mention") section to learn more about the Operator CRD.
 You can also directly create a new **blueprint** from the selected project.

+#### Project settings

 <figure><img src="../../.gitbook/assets/image (2).png" alt=""><figcaption><p>project settings</p></figcaption></figure>

+#### Advanced editing

 <figure><img src="../../.gitbook/assets/image (3).png" alt=""><figcaption><p>advanced editing</p></figcaption></figure>

+#### New blueprint from project

 <figure><img src="../../.gitbook/assets/image (4).png" alt=""><figcaption><p>new blueprint from project</p></figcaption></figure>